 Composition

 The regional council shall consist of the following voting members.
-No single Maine EMS-licensed entity shall have more than one voting representative on the council.
+No single Ambulance Service or Non-Transporting Emergency Medical Service shall have more than one voting representative on the council.
 A regional council shall, at a minimum, consist of:

-Three representatives from Hospital(s) located within the region.
-Three representatives from Maine EMS-licensed entities located within the region.
+Three (3) representatives from Hospital(s) located within the region.
+Three (3) representatives from Maine EMS-licensed Ambulance Services or Non-Transporting Emergency Medical Services located within the region.
+One (1) representative of Emergency Medical Dispatch Services who is currently licensed by the Board.
 Seven (7) representatives currently residing within the region, one of whom is not licensed by the Maine EMS Board.
 There must, at minimum, be a member chosen from each county represented within the region

 A Regional Council shall have no more than 17 voting members